 Your Best Lead From Last Month?
 Someone Else Closed Them.

-Not because your product was worse.
-Not because your price was higher.
-Because by the time your rep finally called, they'd already signed with a competitor who picked up the phone three days earlier.
+It's not because your product was worse or your price was higher.
+It's because by the time your rep finally called, they had already signed with a competitor who had picked up the phone three days earlier.

 This isn't a "sales problem."
-It's a data problem wearing a sales costume.
+It's a data issue disguised as a sales challenge.

 The CRM Lie

-But ask your CRM which lead to call first, and it shrugs.
-Alphabetical order?
-Date received?
-Whoever your sales guy happens to feel like calling because they liked the company name?
+Ask your CRM which lead to call first, and it just shrugs.
+Is it alphabetical?
+By date received?
+Or whoever your sales team happens to feel like calling simply because they liked the company name?

 That's not a system.
 That's a lottery.